Competitive Dance FAQ’s

 A: Competition is a very exciting and rewarding way to enjoy dancing!
 Dancers experience being part of an encouraging atmosphere where teamwork and sportsmanship is taught, confidence is built, and self esteem is boosted.
 At Front & Centre’s dance studio in Toronto, your child will:

-- Enjoy a team of fun, talented dancers in a structured, positive environment
+- Enjoy a team of fun, talented, passionate dancers in a structured, positive environment

-- Learn challenging dance choreography and work toward perfecting performance & technique
+- Learn challenging choreography and work toward perfecting performance & technique

-- Work with the studio’s top choreographers (and possibly guest choreographers)
+- Work with the studio’s top choreographers and guest choreographers

 - Have the opportunity to win dance scholarships and awards